-The district has proposed an addition to Highland Park in its capital plans for 2023/24 which would bring 344 additional spaces to the region.
+An expansion of Highland Park Elementary would create 318 additional spaces to the region.
 This would effectively eliminate the need for the six portables in the zone, and in the long term allow the district to accommodate the North Lougheed development beyond 2035.